-In many cases, the police officer will review dash cam footage to ensure if the driver and passenger switched seats as he left his vehicle.
-He may also look at the position of the driver and passenger seats to see if they are position correctly for the heights of the people sitting in them.
+In cases where this is questionable, the police officer will review dash cam footage to ensure if the driver and passenger switched seats as he left his vehicle.
+He may also look at the position of the vehicle’s seats to see if they are position correctly for the heights of the people sitting in them.

 A passenger may further complicate a driving under the influence case if no alcohol is detected, but the passenger has drugs or alcohol on her which could have been given to the driver.
 Alternatively, the passenger could strongly smell like drugs or alcohol, which might make the officer believe the driver was operating a vehicle under the influence.

-What Happens to the Passengers in a DUI?
+What Happens to the Passengers?

-In some cases, the passenger themselves may be arrested.
+Sometimes, the passenger themselves may be arrested.
 This could be the case if they had an open container of alcohol or had drugs on them.
 If a passenger is belligerent or interferes with the DUI investigation, they can also be arrested for resisting or delaying a police officer.

-If you are arrested for drunk driving, your first instinct may be to simply search Google for a “DUI attorney near me,” but while you may need a drunk driving defense lawyer as soon as possible when you are arrested, it’s a good idea to take your time to find the right DUI attorney in San Diego for your needs.
+If you are arrested for drunk driving, your first instinct may be to simply search Google for the nearest lawyer, but it’s a good idea to take your time to find the right DUI attorney for your needs.

 Remember that if you are charged with a DUI, you only have 10 days to fight your driver’s license suspension, which is why you need to work quickly.
 While you may contact a few attorneys, only work with someone with the right experience and a proven track record to help you fight the charges and protect your license.
 Peter M. Liss accepts all major credit cards and offers free initial consultations.
 Call (760) 643-4050 or (858) 486-3024 to schedule an appointment today.